 If you aren’t already familiar with the term, information architecture involves structuring things (in this case, web pages and digital content) in a way that helps people understand their surroundings and find what they’re looking for.
 Once a sitemap is complete, the second part of IA involves building out wireframes (but we’ll save that for another blog post).

 At eCity, we like to think of the sitemap as a blueprint for the website.
 It’s a high-level overview of the site that will lay the foundation on which we will build the final product.
 Instead of mapping out rooms in a building, we’re essentially mapping out what the navigation of your website will be.
 To ensure a final product that’s optimized for your ideal users, it’s crucial to understand what a sitemap is, why we create them, and what kind of feedback we’re looking for from our clients regarding them.
 Read on to learn about the uses, limitations, and importance of sitemaps in the web design process.

 A sitemap is a hierarchical diagram that allows you to visualize the structure of a website.
 They’re used to define the site’s taxonomy by grouping related content together.
 Sitemaps identify site structure and – to a limited extent – page types.
 Sitemaps show us what goes where, and how certain pages are connected.

 - Show how the navigation should be structured

 - List all website content

-Because of how they influence the final product, it’s important for clients to provide accurate and honest feedback in regards to the site map.
-When reviewing the site map, consider whether all pages are represented.
-Does the organization of the pages makes sense?
+Because of how they influence the final product, it’s important for clients to provide accurate and honest feedback in regards to the sitemap.
+When reviewing the sitemap, consider whether all pages are represented.
+Does the organization of the pages make sense?
 We often recommend clients think through common use cases of their various personas.
-Does the content listed in the site map address your users personas’ key needs?
-Think through these questions carefully and and offer feedback as necessary.
+Does the content listed in the sitemap address your user personas’ key needs?
+Think through these questions carefully and offer feedback as necessary.
 These recommendations can save a lot of time and trouble down the road by ensuring the project is headed in the right direction to best meet your users’ needs.